Prime Time Seniors Program

-The Prime Time Seniors' Program is a nationally accredited program which serves to enrich the lives of community members who are age 55+.
+The Prime Time Seniors Program is a nationally accredited program that serves to enrich the lives of community members who are age 55+.
 Prime Time is committed to providing programs which engage the physical, intellectual, emotional, social, spiritual and vocational dimensions of wellness, as well as encourage involvement in the community.

 Programs and Courses

-Prime Time offers more than 200 wellness programs and courses (PDF) in the arts, film, health, technology, fitness, finance and more.
+Prime Time offers more than in the arts, film, health, technology, fitness, finance and more.
 The program also offers a number of inter-generational programming, including a technology lab.

 Snow Removal Help